dfelinto/blender-manual/manual/scene_layout/object/editing/cleanup.rst

    Weights below this value will be removed from the group.
 Keep Single
-   Ensure that the *Clean Vertex Group Weights* tool will not create completely unreferenced vertices (vertices which are not assigned to any vertex group), so each vertex will keep at least one weight, even if it is below the limit value!
+   Ensure that the *Clean Vertex Group Weights* tool will not create completely unreferenced vertices (which are vertices that are not assigned to any vertex group), so each vertex will keep at least one weight, even if it is below the limit value!